 ISCI's militia, the "Badr Brigades" (now renamed the "Badr Organization"), numbered about 15,000.
-The Badr Brigades were recruited, trained, and armed by Iran's Revolutionary Guard, politically aligned with Iran's hardliners, during the 1980-88 Iran-Iraq war.
-During that war, Badr guerrillas conducted attacks from Iran into southern Iraq against Baath Party officials, but did not shake the regime.
-During 2005-6, with the help of an ISCI member (Bayan Jabr) as Interior Minister, it burrowed into the Iraqi Security Forces (ISF).
-Badr fighters in and outside the ISF were purportedly been involved in sectarian killings of Sunnis, although to a lesser extent than Sadr's JAM.
+The Badr Brigades were recruited, trained, and armed by Iran's Revolutionary Guard, which is politically aligned with Iran's hardliners, during the 1980-88 Iran-Iraq war.
+Badr guerrillas conducted attacks from Iran into southern Iraq against Baath Party officials, but did not shake the regime.
+During 2005-6, with the help of an ISCI member (Bayan Jabr) as Interior Minister, the militia burrowed into the Iraqi Security Forces (ISF).
+Badr fighters in and outside the ISF were purportedly involved in sectarian killings of Sunnis, although to a lesser extent than Sadr's JAM.
 These killings accelerated after the February 2006 bombing of the Al Askari Mosque in Samarra.

-Iran's efforts to promote Shiite solidarity began to unravel in 2007 when Prime Minister Maliki agreed to fully cooperate with the U.S. "troop surge" by allowing U.S. forces to pressure Sadr's JAM militia.
-Maliki's stance ended his alliance with Sadr and, by August 2007 Sadr had pulled his five ministers out of the cabinet, and his 30 parliamentarians out of the UIA bloc.
-As the political rift widened, JAM fighters were occasionally battling Badr-dominated Iraqi government forces, and U.S. and British forces, for control of such Shiite cities as Diwaniyah, Karbala, Hilla, Nassiryah, Basra, Kut, and Amarah.
-This caused a backlash among Iraqi Shiite civilians often victimized by the fighting, particularly after August 2007 JAM-Badr clashes in Karbala, and, in August 2007, Sadr declared a six month "suspension" of JAM activities; he extended the ceasefire in February 2008 for another six months.
-At the same time, according to testimony by General David Petraeus (overall U.S. commander in Iraq) on April 8-9, 2008, Iran, through its Revolutionary Guard Oods Force and assisted by Lebanese Hezbollah, continued to arm, train, and direct "Special Groups" of breakaway JAM fighters who were ignoring the Sadr "ceasefire" to continue fighting and attacking U.S. installations in Baghdad.
-The intra-Shiite conflict had space to accelerate as Britain drew down its forces the Basra area.
-In September 2007, Britain withdrew from Basra city to the airport, reduced its forces from 7,000 to 4,000, and transferred Basra Province to ISF control on December 16, 2007.
+Iran's efforts to promote Shiite solidarity began to unravel in 2007 when Prime Minister Maliki agreed to cooperate with the U.S. "troop surge" by supporting U.S. military pressure against Sadr's JAM militia.
+Maliki's alliance with Sadr ended, and by August 2007 Sadr had pulled his five ministers out of the cabinet and his parliamentarians out of the UIA bloc.
+As the rift widened, JAM fighters increasingly battled Badr-dominated Iraqi government, U.S., and British forces for control of such Shiite cities as Diwaniyah, Karbala, Hilla, Nassiryah, Basra, Kut, and Amarah.
+This caused a backlash among Iraqi Shiite civilians often victimized by the fighting, particularly August 2007 JAM- ISCI clashes in Karbala, and that month Sadr declared a six month "suspension" of JAM activities.
+(He extended the ceasefire in February 2008 for another six months.)
+The intra-Shiite conflict had space to accelerate as Britain drew down its forces the Basra area from 7,000 to 4,000 in concert with the British withdrawal from Basra city to the airport, and the transfer of Basra Province to ISF control on December 16, 2007.